oracle-quickstart/oci-cloudera/README.md

     ls

 ## Deploy
+Pick a module and `cd` into the directory containing it.
 You can deploy with the following Terraform commands:

     terraform init
     terraform plan
     terraform apply

+When complete, Terraform will print information on how you can access the deployment.

 ## Destroy the Deployment
 When you no longer need the deployment, you can run this command to destroy it: